jagi/meteor-astronomy/README.md

 ##### Types

-There are few predefined types of fields that you can use to define you class schema.
+There are few predefined types of fields that you can use to define a class schema.
 They are:

 - `'string'`
 - `'number'`